nopnop2002/Arduino-ESPAT-TCP/SMTP_Client_gmail_ESP01/README.md

 https://www.base64encode.org/

-For example when your mail address is "aaa@gmail.com", "aaa@gmail.com" is designated and a ENCODE button is pressed.
+For example when your mail address is "aaa@gmail.com", enter "aaa@gmail.com" and a ENCODE button is pressed.
 When a ENCODE button is pressed, "YWFhQGdtYWlsLmNvbQ==" is shown to a lower.
 This use as a mail address.

 About a password, you can change by the same procedure.